 This study was called “Eating Disorders Often Associated With Reproductive Health Problems” and published in the International Journal of Eating Disorders.
 According to this research, women with eating disorders are less likely to have children than others in the same age group.
 The likelihood for miscarriage was more than triple for binge-eating disorder (BED) sufferers.
 The likelihood of abortion was more than double for bulimics than others in the same age group.

 The likelihood of abortion was more than double for bulimics than for others in the same age group.
 Meanwhile, the likelihood for miscarriage was more than triple for binge-eating disorder (BED) sufferers.
 For women who had been in treatment for BED, nearly half of their pregnancies ended in miscarriage.

-This is from a press release from the University of Helsinki, called Eating disorders often associated with reproductive health problems.
+This information about eating disorders and fertility is from a press release from the University of Helsinki, called “Eating Disorders Often Associated With Reproductive Health Problems.”
 The study about eating disorders and getting pregnant was published in the International Journal of Eating Disorders.